As a teacher, I do my best to make learning the ‘ukulele fun and informative for all of my students.

 During The Lesson

 Be prompt.
 If the lesson is at 11am, be there.
-Time you miss is time lost.
+Time you miss is time lost with every professional teacher.

-Have everything you need within your reach – ‘ukulele, tuner, sheets, stand, iPad, etc… It helps keep the flow going if you don’t have to dig through your case for that missing song sheet.
+Have everything you need with you and organized or within your reach – ‘ukulele, tuner, sheets, stand, iPad, etc… It helps keep the flow going if you don’t have to dig through your case for that missing song sheet.

 Take notes or record the lesson.
 Music is hard to remember and you’ll thank yourself later.